 - 1. Select a brain study and launch into the NeuroQ application. - 2.
 Click on the bgQ button - 3.
 The 5 brain slices displaying the basal ganglia are displayed.
 You can move the slices left or right with the slider bar to select the appropriate slices demonstrating the basal ganglia in all 5 views. - 4.
-The left and right regions can be moved if not in the correct location. - 5.
+The left and right regions can be moved, if not in the correct location and resized, if not the correct size. - 5.
 The program automatically calculates the ROI values and displays them in a table below the images as shown in Figure 1.